 Special education needs

-The categories of children with special needs are the following: “the mentally challenged, hearing-impaired, visually-impaired, physically disabled, multiply disabled, those with behavioral disorders and inclusive development disorders (the autistic group), and those with special learning disorders” (p.
-34).
+The categories of children with special needs are the following: ‘the mentally challenged, hearing-impaired, visually-impaired, physically disabled, multiply disabled, those with behavioral disorders and inclusive development disorders (the autistic group), and those with special learning disorders.’

-In 2008, children with special need received services in 2029 regular schools, 815 special schools, and 219 special classes in regular schools.
+In 2008, children with special needs received services in 2,029 regular schools, 815 special schools and 219 special classes in regular schools.
 Eight placement options exist for students with special needs:

-Based on the Iranian Education Policy Act (1980), parents are the major deciders for their child’s education, however, their preferences for children school placement are rarely considered to date and few realistic choices are offered to them.
-According to The Center for Human Rights in Iran in August 2018, among the 130,000 children with disabilities registered in schools, 75,000 students were placed in special schools and 55,000 in mainstream schools.
+Based on the 1980 Education Policy Act, parents are the major deciders for their child’s education; however, their preferences for children's school placement are rarely considered and few realistic choices are offered to them.
+According to the Center for Human Rights in Iran in August 2018, among the 130,000 children with disabilities registered in schools, 75,000 students were placed in special schools and 55,000 in mainstream schools.

-A Special Education Law was promulgated in the early 1990s, and then revised in 2004.
-All Iranian children are required to go through a screening system at the age of 6 to assess their ability to be enrolled in the first year of primary school (medical assessment based on an IQ).
+A Special Education Law was promulgated in the early 1990s and then revised in 2004.
+All Iranian children are required to undergo a screening system at the age of 6 to assess their ability to be enrolled in the first year of primary school (medical assessment based on an IQ test).
 Those children who do not pass the screening are referred for a professional evaluation and are most likely to attend special schools (over 90% of these children are placed in special schools).
 The number of students transferring from special to ordinary schools is not known.
 The Iranian Social Welfare Organization (ISWO) provides pre-vocational centers for school-age children with more severe disabilities.
-There are also selective schools which are called "Nemoone Dolati" for gifted children in the country.
+There are also selective schools called ‘Nemoone Dolati’ for gifted children in the country.

-The inclusive education programme for “children with borderline intelligence” began in 1999.
+The inclusive education programme for ‘children with borderline intelligence’ began in 1999.
 When this programme started, regular teachers were not trained and prepared.
 It is not clear to what extent the programme has fulfilled its aims.
-The Special Education Organization and the Ministry of Education plan to set up schools for children with autism in Tehran.
-These children would study alongside other students.
-In the 2014 National screening programme, there were only 1380 (10%) students with motor, visual, or hearing disabilities in the inclusive education system.
+The Special Education Organization and the Ministry of Education planned as of 2017 to set up schools for children with autism in Tehran, with the goal that these children would study alongside other students.
+In the 2014 national screening programme, there were only 1,380 students with motor, visual, or hearing disabilities (10%) in the inclusive education system.

-The Constitution (1989) states that the government is responsible for providing the means for public education for everyone up to the end of high school.
-Article 19 of the Constitution adds that “all people of Iran, whatever the ethnic group or tribe to which they belong, enjoy equal rights; and color, race, language, and the like, do not bestow any privilege”.
-Additionally, Article 3.9 stipulates that the government has also the duty of abolishing “all forms of undesirable discrimination” and should provide “equitable opportunities for all, in both the material and intellectual spheres”.
-Moreover, the Law on Goals and Duties of the Ministry of Education (1988) aimed to eliminate all types of prejudice in the education of Iranian children.
+The 1989 Constitution states that the government is responsible for providing the means for public education for everyone up to the end of high school.
+Article 19 of the Constitution adds that ‘all people of Iran, whatever the ethnic group or tribe to which they belong, enjoy equal rights; and color, race, language, and the like, do not bestow any privilege.’
+Additionally, Article 3.9 stipulates that the government has the duty of abolishing ‘all forms of undesirable discrimination’ and should provide ‘equitable opportunities for all, in both the material and intellectual spheres’.
+Moreover, the 1988 Law on Goals and Duties of the Ministry of Education aimed to eliminate all types of prejudice in the education of Iranian children.

-As for programmes, Iran’s Department of Special Education has implemented in 2015 the Iran Project, a plan that provides free support services to 120 thousand students in the country’s special schools.
-Iran’s Department of Special Education has provided students with disabilities with some free rehabilitation services such as speech therapy, occupational therapy, physical therapy, vision and hearing evaluation.
-The Department of Special Education also distributed 550 thousand textbooks, audiotapes, and educational software in the special schools across the country.
+As for programmes, in 2015 Iran’s Department of Special Education implemented the Iran Project, which provides free support services to 120,000 students in the country’s special schools.
+Iran’s Department of Special Education has provided students with disabilities with some free rehabilitation services, such as speech therapy, occupational therapy, physical therapy, and vision and hearing evaluation.
+The Department of Special Education also distributed 550,000 textbooks, audiotapes and educational software in special schools across the country.

 Ethnic and linguistic groups

-The Constitution (1989) deals with language in its Articles 15 and 16, which lay down that “the official language and script of Iran, the lingua franca of its people, is Persian. (…) However, the use of regional and tribal languages in (…) teaching of their literature in schools, is allowed in addition to Persian” and Arabic “must be taught after elementary level, in all classes of secondary school and in all areas of study”.
-In this respect, Arabic, as the language of Koran, is taught in grades 7–12.
-In addition to Arabic, students are also required to take one foreign language class in grades 3–12.
+The 1989 Constitution deals with language in its articles 15 and 16, which lay down that ‘the official language and script of Iran, the lingua franca of its people, is Persian. … However, the use of regional and tribal languages in … teaching of their literature in schools, is allowed in addition to Persian’ and Arabic ‘must be taught after elementary level, in all classes of secondary school and in all areas of study.’
+In this respect, Arabic, as the language of the Koran, is taught in grades 7–12.
+In addition to Arabic, students are required to take one foreign language class in grades 3–12.

 People living in rural or remote areas

-The Literacy Movement Organization (LMO) aims to provide literacy for adults, especially in remote areas.
-The programme aims to provide suitable conditions to enjoy educational opportunities particularly by women and improve quality of life for villagers.
-The programme expands the human resources for development of the local communities.
-Some initiatives to promote the inclusion in education of this group include the joint project of the Ministry of Education and the UNICEF office in Tehran on rural girls’ intake growth and quality enhancement in less developed villages of the country.
+The Literacy Movement Organization aims to provide literacy for adults, especially in remote areas.
+The programme aims to provide suitable conditions to enjoy educational opportunities, particularly by women, and improve quality of life for villagers.
+The programme expands human resources for the development of the local communities.
+Among initiatives to promote this group's inclusion in education is a joint project of the Ministry of Education and the UNICEF office in Tehran on rural girls’ intake growth and quality enhancement in less developed villages of the country.

-The Law on supplying means and facilities of education for Iranian children and adolescents (1974) obliges the Government to “provide the requirements of free education for all children as well as necessary education facilities for disadvantaged children who may be deprived of education due to financial problems”.
+The 1974 Law on supplying means and facilities of education for Iranian children and adolescents obliges the Government to ‘provide the requirements of free education for all children (regardless of gender) as well as necessary education facilities for disadvantaged children who may be deprived of education due to financial problems.’
 In Iran today, education is free and mandatory from age 7 through high school.

-According to the UN Refugee Agency, Iran is one of the top five countries in the world with the highest number of refugees, with at least 3 million Afghan refugees and 30,000 Iraqi refugees.
-Article 7 of Refugee Regulations (1963) states that “a refugee, after being accepted for asylum can benefit from health, cultural and social services”.
-In addition, since 2015, a decree requires all schools in Iran to admit Afghan children regardless of whether they are documented.
-Despite of this legislation, Iranian laws do not require any particular services to be provided to refugees with disabilities and the new Law for the Protection of the Rights of Persons With Disabilities (2018) does not mention refugees.
-Moreover, refugee children have to pay school fees while education is free for Iranian children.
-Children of registered refugees and unregistered foreigners born in Iran are not issued with a birth certificate, hampering their access to education.
+According to the UN Refugee Agency, Iran is one of the top five countries in the world for number of refugees, with at least 3 million Afghan refugees and 30,000 Iraqi refugees.
+Article 7 of the 1963 Refugee Regulations states that ‘a refugee, after being accepted for asylum can benefit from ... health, cultural and social services.’
+In addition, since 2015, a decree has required all schools in Iran to admit Afghan children regardless of whether they are documented.
+Despite this legislation, Iranian laws do not require any particular services to be provided to refugees with disabilities, and the 2018 Law for the Protection of the Rights of Persons With Disabilities does not mention refugees.
+Moreover, refugee children have to pay school fees, while education is free for Iranian children.
+Children of registered refugees and unregistered foreigners born in Iran are not issued a birth certificate, hampering their access to education.